raspberrypi/documentation/hardware/camera/README.md

 # Camera Module

-The Raspberry Pi camera module is an official product from the Raspberry Pi Foundation.
-The original 5-megapixel model was [released](https://www.raspberrypi.org/blog/camera-board-available-for-sale/) in 2013, and an 8-megapixel V2 was [released](https://www.raspberrypi.org/blog/new-8-megapixel-camera-board-sale-25/) in 2016.
-For both iterations of the camera there are visible light and infra-red versions.
+The Raspberry Pi Camera Module is an official product from the Raspberry Pi Foundation.
+The original 5-megapixel model was [released](https://www.raspberrypi.org/blog/camera-board-available-for-sale/) in 2013, and an 8-megapixel Camera Module v2 was [released](https://www.raspberrypi.org/blog/new-8-megapixel-camera-board-sale-25/) in 2016.
+For both iterations, there are visible light and infra-red versions.

 ## Hardware specification